OguzhanCOG/EnhanceFX/README.md

   <img src="Images/Comparisons-LinkedIn.png" />
 </p>

-EnhanceFX™ VI with its global semantic context engine accurately identifies the Swallows' Nest and an Audi R8 in the test cases, enabling it to generate highly convincing details that can deceive even top-tier discriminators; sometimes, humans!
+EnhanceFX™ VI with its global semantic context engine accurately identifies the Swallow's Nest and an Audi R8 in the test cases, enabling it to generate highly convincing details that can deceive even top-tier discriminators; sometimes, humans!

 Both architectures (V/VI) are actively being developed, and the images are **strictly** early-stage results.
 Final performance and output quality may improve with ongoing research and optimisations.